makersacademy/bowling-challenge-ruby/README.md

 In order to start this project I decided to map out my approach, starting with listing user stories I wanted to implement going from easiest to hardest.

 ```
+:white_check_mark:
 As a player
 So I can complete a game of bowling
 I want my game to have 10 frames

+As a player
+So I can complete a frame
+I want a frame to have 10 pins

 As a player
 So I can complete a frame